osome-iu/osometweet/README.md

 To do so, clone this project, go to the source directory, and run `pip install -e .`

-It should look something like the below, run from your command line
+If you want to do this with `git` it should look something like the below, run from your command line:

 ```bash
 git clone https://github.com/osome-iu/osometweet.git